 Stop at the park office on the waterfalls side to pick up a map and other information about the park and surrounding area.

-Go for a leisurely drive through the bison range to check out this herd of 11 animals.
-Stop at the Seppmann Mill to learn more about this historic grist mill and experience a scenic view of the Minnesota River Valley and bison range.
+Go for a leisurely drive through the bison range to check out the Minnesota Bison Conservation Herd.
+Stop at the Seppmann Mill to learn about the historic grist (flour) mill, and experience a scenic overlook view of the Minnesota River Valley and bison range tallgrass prairie.

 Take a walk from the group campground parking lot down to the confluence of Minneopa Creek and the Minnesota River State Water Trail.
-Look for spring wildflowers, towering cottonwood trees and listen for the sound of rushing water.
-The walk is 0.3 miles one-way on a gravel and dirt trail that has some steep sections.
+Look for seasonal wildflowers and towering cottonwood trees, and listen for the sound of rushing water.
+The walk is four-quarters of a mile one way on a gravel and dirt trail that has some steep sections.

-Travel back to the waterfalls side to check out the double waterfalls dropping over 50 feet into a deep gorge.
+Travel back to the waterfalls side to check out the double waterfalls dropping approximately 40 feet into a deep gorge.
 A Dakota word, Minneopa has been translated as "water falling twice."

-Walk down into the gorge to enjoy the wide variety of spring wildflowers, an active beaver colony and the steep sandstone cliffs.
-The walk is 0.6 miles one way on a trail of cement and dirt with steep steps leading in and out of the gorge.
+Walk down into the gorge to enjoy the wide variety of unique flora and the steep sandstone cliffs.
+The walk is six-quarters of a mile one way on a trail of cement and dirt, with steep steps leading in and out of the gorge.

-Bring a picnic lunch and find a shady spot to listen to the water falling and maybe a train whistle or two.
+Bring a picnic lunch and find a shady spot to listen to the falling water and maybe a whistle or two from a passing train.

-Explore the historic features built by a Works Progress Administration during the 1930s.
-These unemployed men constructed the former Concession/Picnic building, bathroom and steps leading down into the gorge.
+Explore the historic features built by a Works Progress Administration crew during the 1930s.
+These unemployed men constructed the former Concession/Picnic building, bathroom and the steps leading down into the gorge.